Pigments, brushes and palette

 The painter emphasizes Juno’s shiny jewellery indirectly by portraying the numerous reflections of light onto it.

 He uses broad brushstrokes and bright splashes of paint to reproduce the sleeve made of shimmering fabric.
-The hand below it is more opaque and uniform.
+The lit back of the hand below it is more opaque and uniform.

 Rembrandt merely hints at the fabric of the precious dress.
 In parts, the paint is applied so thinly that the canvas underneath shows through.
 In some places, he scratches structures into the still wet paint.